 Tracey is direct and strategic but compassionate with her clients and as a result, she is referred to as a fierce fighter for a good cause.
-Tracey goes the extra mile and she genuinely takes each of her matters to heart, treating them as if she were representing her own family.
+She goes the extra mile and she genuinely takes each of her matters to heart, treating them as if she were representing her own family.